edkrueger/eco395m-2022-fall/syllabus.md

+**This Syllabus is a preview only.
+It is subject to change anytime before the first day of classes.**

 # ECO 395m: Python, Databases, and Big Data

-Unique Numbers 34822, 34823, 34824
+Unique Numbers: 34983, 34984

 Course website: https://github.com/edkrueger/eco395m

 ## Class:

-Class will meet Tuesday and Thursday **3:30pm - 5pm CT**.
+Class will meet Tuesday and Thursday **3:30pm - 5:00pm CT**.

-TA sessions are optional and will meet Fridays from **10am - 11am CT**.
+TA sessions are optional and will meet Fridays from **11:30am - 12:30am CT** (subject to change).

-Subject to the university's COVID-19 Executive Committee's recommendation, **_after January 31st_**, 2021, class will be held in person in **BRB 1.118**.
+Class will be held in person in **BRB 1.118**.
-Subject to the university's COVID-19 Executive Committee's recommendation, **_after January 31st_**, 2021, TA sessions will be held in person in **BRB 1.118**.
+TA sessions will be held in person in **BRB 1.118** (location subject to change).

-Until then, class and TA sessions will be held remotely via Zoom (link on Canvas).
-Recordings of lectures will be posted for a limited time on Canvas.
+Recordings of lectures will be posted for a limited time on Canvas through Lectures Online.

 ## Instructor: Edward Krueger

 * Email: edwardkrueger@utexas.edu
-* Office Hours: Tuesdays 5:00pm - 5:45pm CT and Thursdays 2:30pm - 3:15pm CT
+* Office Hours: Tuesdays and Thursdays 5:00pm - 5:45pm CT
-* Office Hours Remote Location (temporary): Zoom (link on Canvas)
-* Office Hours Location (when applicable): BRB 3.134H
+* Office Hours Location: BRB 3.134H

-## Teaching Assistant: Eric Schulman
+## Teaching Assistant: TBD

-* Email: ericschulman@utexas.edu
+* Email: TBD
-* TA Office Hours: Monday 2:00pm - 4:00pm
+* TA Office Hours: TBD
-* TA Office Hours Remote Location (temporary): Zoom (link on Canvas)
-* TA Office Hours Location (when applicable): BRB 3.102 E
+* TA Office Hours Location:  TBD

-## Teaching Assistant: Jialue Cao
+## Teaching Assistant: TBD

-* Email: phatcao@utexas.edu
+* Email: TBDD
-* TA Office Hours: Wednesday 2:00pm - 4:00pm
+* TA Office Hours: TBD
-* TA Office Hours Remote Location (temporary): Zoom (link on Canvas)
-* TA Office Hours Location (when applicable): TBD
+* TA Office Hours Location: TBD
 ---

 # Course Description and Requirements